Where’s My Bus? Enhancing Real-Time Transit Departure Predictions With Machine Learning

 • Recent Travel Time – if traffic is slow between stops because of a lane reduction, chances are the current trip may be impacted by the same circumstances.

-• Speed Changes – even if a driver leaves the terminal late, it doesn’t mean the bus will be late to arrive at every stop along the route
+• Speed Changes – even if a driver leaves the terminal late, it doesn’t mean the bus will be late to arrive at every stop along the route.

 At TripSpark, we are continuously moving forward with innovative ideas to enhance our software so that agencies and riders can enjoy benefits of accurate, real-time data.